metal-gabe/devilspie2-assign-apps-on-open/README.md

 ## Environment Notes

-This has been used, written for and tested on Ubuntu 20.04 (Focal Fossa).
+This has been used, written for and tested on Ubuntu 24.04.

 I imagine other distros shouldn't be a problem as long as they can run the `devilspie2` software.